plicease/Archive-Libarchive-XS/README.md

 ## archive\_read\_new

 Allocates and initializes a archive object suitable for reading from an archive.
-Returns an instance of [Archive::Libarchive::XS::archive](https://metacpan.org/pod/Archive::Libarchive::XS::archive), which can be passed into any function documented here with a <$archive> argument.
+Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the functions documented here with an <$archive> argument.

 TODO: handle the unusual circumstance when this would return C NULL pointer.

 ## archive\_read\_next\_header($archive, $entry)

-Read the header for the next entry and return an entry object ($entry will be an instance of [Archive::Libarchive::XS::archive_entry](https://metacpan.org/pod/Archive::Libarchive::XS::archive_entry)).
+Read the header for the next entry and return an entry object Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the functions documented here with an <$entry> argument.

 TODO: maybe use archive\_read\_next\_header2